-Which holders are suitable for which trellis and how many fixings are necessary?
-Which wall distance makes sense?
-These questions are discussed here.
-It should be possible to fix a trellis on all wall types!
+This section addresses which trellis fittings are compatible with what trellises, how many fittings are suggested per trellis and the recommended distances between trellis and wall.
+It should be possible to fix a trellis on to all wall types!
 This page is still under construction.

-In the past, trellis spars were placed in cemented wall hooks and probably fixed with bast or the like.
-So trellises - as here - could be quickly removed for repairs.
-Even with modern anchors, a trellis field can be quickly detached, e.g., when the façade needs renovating.
+Originally, trellises we hung on pre-cemented wall hooks and secured with bast or similar, fibrous material.
+This was so they could be easily removed should the wall need any repairs or maintenance but even with modern anchors, a trellis can be quickly detached if, for example, the façade needs renovating.
 Almost all of FassadenGrün's holders also provide a seal.

-The transverse bars are usually anchored to the wall, the vertical slats are then screwed onto these bars or "cross bars".
-Very large trellises, many meters wide, are divided into individual panels or trellis grids, which can then be removed separately.
-We recommend to do an extra drawing for the drilling points.
+Usually, it is the lateral slats which are anchored to the wall and, once secure, the vertical slats are then positioned and screwed over them.
+Very large trellises, multiple meters wide, are divided into individual panels or trellis grids, which can then be removed separately.
+We recommend that you measure and demarcate the points at which you want to drill rather than taking a spontaneous approach.
 More info under "Step by Step".

-The number of wall fasteners depends on the trellis width.
-For details on the density and distance of the attachment points, refer to the product sheets of the trellis anchors.
-With weak brackets such as AS 0855, the stability of the trellis can be increased if the number of attachment points is increased.
+The number of wall fasteners depends on the trellis' width.
+For details on the density and distance between attachment points, refer to the product sheets of your specific trellis anchors.
+With weak brackets such as AS 0855, the stability of the trellis can be better insured if the number of attachment points is increased.

-A trellis should also provide enough distance from the wall.
-At first, the gap between the wall and the back of the trellis cross bar is measured.
-For the individual trellis holders it is 1- 5 cm.
+When fitting a trellis you should also be aware of providing sufficient distance between it and the wall so that your plants do not feel suffocated.
+First, the gap between the wall and the back of the trellis cross bar is measured.
+For the individual trellis holders it is 1-5cm.
 The actual wall distance of the plants is calculated from this wall gap and the sum of the wood cross sections.
-This is, with a lath thickness of 27/27, another 5- 6 cm.
-For this, usually 1- 5 cm wall gap and accordingly 6- 12 cm wall distance are sufficient, more can be found on the individual climbing plant pages.
+This is, with a lath thickness of 27/27, another 5-6cm.
+For this, usually 1-5cm wall gap and accordingly 6-12cm wall distance are sufficient, more can be found on the individual climbing plant pages.

-A small wall distance of about 5- 6 cm (as with the trellis holder "Mini") is a low-cost alternative and works for plants whose shoots have no tendency to loll and do not grow behind the trellis.
-Otherwise, the annual removal of such shoots becomes very annoying.
-The actual wall gap is then only about 1- 2 cm.
+A small wall gap of about 5-6cm (as with the Trellis Holder "Mini") is a low-cost option and works for plants whose shoots do not have the tendency to meander and curl behind the trellis, otherwise the annual removal of such shoots becomes very annoying.
+The actual wall gap is then only about 1-2cm.

-An average wall distance of about 10 cm is useful for many creepers and climbing plants, whose annual shoots like to be put behind the trellis.
-Thus, the maintenance work is reduced because the attachment is omitted.
-Medium wall distance as with the trellis holder Classic: So shoots of annual or light plants (here hops) can even loop around the slats.
-The actual wall gap is then about 5 cm.
+An average wall distance of about 10cm is useful for many creepers and climbers whose annual shoots like to be put behind the trellis.
+This then reduced your maintenance work because the attachment is omitted.
+Medium wall distance as with the trellis holder Classic: So shoots of annual or light plants (here hops) have the freedom to loop around the slats.
+The actual wall gap is then about 5cm.

-A very high wall distance of about 15 cm reduces the mildew risk for susceptible plants such as climbing roses and wine.
+A very high wall distance of about 15 cm reduces the risk of mildew for susceptible plants such as climbing roses and grape vines.
 In general, however, the topic should not be overestimated here, especially for large, older plants.
-The shoots become entangled with each other and create their own optimal wall spacing by freely growing in the space in front of the wall.
-The trellis then only anchors and ventilates the branch structure.
-Particularly high wall clearances can be achieved with AS 12XX0.
-The actual wall gap is then still only 7- 9 cm.
+The shoots can easily become entangled with each other and create their own optimal wall spacing by freely growing in the space provided, between the wall and trellis, in which case the trellis only anchors and ventilates the branch structure.
+Particularly large wall gaps can be provided with the AS 12XX0 but even then, the space created will not exceed 7-9cm.

-For low-loaded trellises on walls with insulation up to 6 (12) cm, the anchor bolt for ETICS is often sufficient.
-The AS 12XX8 or AS 12XX6 are suitable for massive, more heavily loaded trellises, for larger insulation thickness of up to 12 cm and also for higher wall clearances.
+For light load bearing trellises on walls with up to 6 (12) cm of insulation, the anchor bolt for ETICS is often sufficient.
+The AS 12XX8 or AS 12XX6 are suitable for massive, more heavily loaded trellises, for denser insulation, up to 12cm thick, and also for higher wall clearances.